ArunAlex/BusinessDayCalculator/README.md

 * /Calendar/BusinessDays - Get No of Businessdays based on time period and public holiday date list
 * /Calendar/AUBusinessDays - Get No of Businessdays that do not satisfy the public holiday rules in Australia

-Note: I would like further implement Dockerfile so that we can run the api on a docker container but didnt have the time.
+Note: I would like implement a Dockerfile so that we can run the api on a docker container but didnt have the time to do it.